pyfsi/coconut/coupling_components/coupled_solvers/coupled_solvers.md

 ## Test single solver

 This test environment inherits from `GaussSeidel`.
-More information is given in [Test single solver](tets_single_solver.md) as this is not a component that couples two solvers.
+More information is given in `test_single_solver` as this is not a component that couples two solvers.